 Although Crete has been inhabited since Neolithic times (7000-3000 BC), for most people its history begins with the Minoan civilization.
 The glories of Crete's Minoan past remained hidden until British archaeologist Sir Arthur Evans made his dramatic discoveries at Knossos in the early 1900s.
 The term Minoan was coined by Evans and derived from the King Minos of Greek mythology.
 Nobody knows what the Minoans called themselves.

-Its remarkable history is evident across the island, from the ruins of the Minoan palace of Knossos to the Venetian fortresses of Rethymo, from old mosques and Byzantine monasteries to the cave that is the legendary birthplace of Zeus.
-The Venetian port of Hania in Western Crete is one of Greece's most evocative cities and the capital, Iraklio, is a dynamic city, the fifth largest in Greece.
+Its remarkable history is evident across the island, from the ruins of the Minoan palace of Knossos to the Venetian fortresses of Rethymno, from old mosques and Byzantine monasteries to the cave that is the legendary birthplace of Zeus.
+The Venetian port of Hania in Western Crete is one of Greece's most evocative cities and the capital, Iraklio, is a dynamic city, the fifth-largest in Greece.

 Crete is the largest of the Greek islands and is the most Southerly island, south of the Peloponnese.
 Crete is 260km long and 60km wide with an excellent network of roads making driving around the island easier.
-The geographic location, and the contact with different civilisations, has attributed to the special culture of this island.
+The geographic location and the contact with different civilizations have attributed to the special culture of this island.
 The local Cretians are famous for their hospitality (Xenios - Zeus, the god of hospitality, was born in Crete), their love towards country and preservation of customs.

-Villa Armi is located in Episkopi Rethymno on the Greek island of Crete.
-This detached vacation rental property is air-conditioned and sleeps up to 10 people (8 adults and 2 children) with 4 bedrooms, 3 bathrooms along with private swimming pool and sea views.
-The villa is walking distance to the beach and restaurants.
+Spiros Beach Villa is located in Vatalos / Fragocastello on the island of Crete.
+This detached vacation rental property is air-conditioned and sleeps up to 5 people with 2 bedrooms, 2 bathrooms along with private swimming pool and sea views.
+The is walking distance to the beach and restaurants.